-Radio Mast Cloud Transcoder allows you to convert an Icecast or Shoutcast audio stream to a different format.
+Radio Mast Cloud Transcoder allows you to convert an Icecast, Shoutcast, or HLS audio stream to a different format.

 A Cloud Transcoder instance takes an existing Icecast, Shoutcast, or HLS stream, and transcodes it to a new codec and bitrate.
 The transcoded audio can be output to a stream on the Radio Mast Streaming Network or an external Icecast server of your choosing.
-You can choose to transcode any existing HTTP/Icecast/Shoutcast audio stream, whether it’s part of the Radio Mast Streaming Network or not, and convert it to a format and quality of your choice for a monthly fee.
+You can choose to transcode any existing HTTP/Icecast/Shoutcast/HLS audio stream, whether it’s part of the Radio Mast Streaming Network or not, and convert it to a format and quality of your choice for a monthly fee.
 Setup is instant and there is no setup fee.
 Billing is by the hour.

 Cloud Transcoder streams can also be monitored for silence and stream uptime using Radio Mast Stream Monitoring.